 - Research suggests that gratitude might help couples gain and maintain intimacy.
 Participants who were more grateful for their partners were observed as being more caring and attentive listeners during charged discussions—a key for promoting intimacy in relationships (Gordon, 2013).

 Increased and longer lasting joy?
 Greater intimacy?
 More goal attainment?
 A happier kid?
 I’m in!
-Count me in.
 I’m a believer!
 As the Benedictine monk, David Steindl-Rast wrote, “The root of joy is gratefulness.
 It is not joy that makes us grateful; it is gratitude that makes us joyful.”

 A quick Google search on the ‘How to’ aspect of a gratitude will give any reader thousands of article, videos, and blogs with wonderful ideas like gratitude journals, joy jars, and vision boards, so I’ll leave the details up to those folks.
 I do however, wish to highlight three very important aspects of any gratitude practice – Express it, Feel it, Practice it.

 - Express It – Write it down.
-Say aloud.
+Say it aloud.
 Tell people.
 When we express gratitude, we bathe our brain in feelings of belonging – of being part of a tribe.
-This process allows the thinking regions of the brain to be activated – increasing our ability to reason, to create, and to problem-solve.
+It also keeps of mindful – present in this very moment.
+Both of these processes allow the thinking regions of the brain to be activated – increasing our ability to reason, to create, and to problem-solve.

 - Feel It – Feel grateful.
 Experience the emotion of gratitude.
 It is not simply the practice of writing a gratitude journal or verbally expressing gratitude.
 It’s not really about the doing – it’s about the feeling – FEELING grateful.
 As we recount the things that make us grateful, we must feel the feelings all over again – Feel the joy, the love, the connectedness.
 When we feel the feeling rather than just thinking the thought, we activate the brain’s hippocampus, our memory and learning center.

 This combination is simple and it works – Express it.
 Feel it.
 Practice it.
 To encourage my practice, I say it to myself often.
 Also, I have it written on post-it notes in my child’s room and on the dash of my car.
-It keeps me mindful, allowing me to be better focused on the goodness, feeling the love, and looking for miracles.
+It keeps me mindful, allowing me to be better focused on the goodness, the feelings the love, and the tiny miracles occurring all around me.

-As Elizabeth Gilbert writes in her wonderful book, Eat, Pray, Love, “In the end, maybe it’s wiser to surrender before the miraculous scope of human generosity and to just keep saying thank you, forever and sincerely, for as long as we have voices (2006).”
+As Elizabeth Gilbert writes in her wonderful book, Eat, Pray, Love (2006), “In the end, maybe it’s wiser to surrender before the miraculous scope of human generosity and to just keep saying thank you, forever and sincerely, for as long as we have voices.”
 Let us be grateful.
 I commit to expressing it.
 I promise to feel it.
 I vow to practice it.

 Start now – Finish this sentence: In this moment, I am thankful for…..